NicoDiazAg/rock-paper-scissors/README.md

 # Rock-Paper-Scissors ✂
-This project consists of a straightforward rock-paper-scissors game where you play against the CPU.
+This is a simple rock-paper-scissors game where you play against the CPU.
 I used methods and properties such as setInterval(), textContent, and classList.
 #### Languages
 - HTML
 - CSS